Argus C44

 Detroit, 1957

-In the early- to mid-20th century, American camera manufacturers concentrated on the professional market, and the popular market.
-Professional cameras included the Graflex, the Speed Graphic, and view cameras by Calumet, Deardorff, Eastman Kodak, Korona, Seneca, and others.
+In the early- to mid-20th century, American camera manufacturers concentrated on the professional market and the popular market.

-At the other end of the range, Pritchard (2015) explains how popular photography was invented by Kodak in the late 19th century (‘you press the button, we do the rest’).
-For the next several decades that market was served in the U.S. by Kodak and competitors such as Argus.
+Popular level: At the other end of the range, popular photography had been invented by Kodak in the late 19th century (Pritchard, 2015) and for the next several decades that market was served in the U.S. by Kodak and competitors such as Argus.

-But there were few U.S.-made offerings in the mid-range ‘advanced amateur’ segment.
-Those cameras were for the most part German and then Japanese.
-Kodak had an excellent mid-range camera, the Retina, but it was designed and made in Germany.
+There were not many U.S.-made offerings in the mid-range ‘advanced amateur’ segment.
+Those cameras were for the most part German, and later, Japanese.
+Kodak’s product line included an excellent mid-range camera, the Retina, but it was designed and made in Germany.

 Argus C44 outfit.
 Camera with three lenses (35mm f/4.5, 50mm f/2.8, and 100mm f/3.5), lens hoods, clear filters, and an accessory viewfinder with parallax correction for use with the 35mm and 100mm lenses.

 The C44 came with three lenses and other accessories as shown above.
 The lenses are branded as Argus Coated Cintagon.
-The 50mm lens is U.S-made and the others are marked ‘Steinheil München Germany’.
+The 50mm lens is U.S-made and the other two are marked ‘Steinheil München Germany’.

 The C44 has rounded edges and the chrome has a satin finish that’s different from other cameras.
-Shutters are not usually style elements but the C44’s is a bit unconventional looking, in an attractive aqua blue.
-Steve Jobs insisted on good design in the internals of his products and he would have approved (Isaacson, 2011 discusses this).
+Shutters are not usually style elements but the C44’s is unconventional, in an attractive aqua blue.
+Steve Jobs insisted on good design in the internals of his products and he would have approved (Isaacson [2011] discusses this).

 Argus C44 with the back removed for film loading, showing the blue-colored shutter.